nightscout/trio-docs/docs/EN/settings/configuration/concepts/autosens-dynamic.md

 # Autosens, Dynamic ISF, Dynamic CR, and Adjust Basal
 :::{important}
-  The examples in this section employ the default logarithmic formula for calculations.
+  - The examples in this section employ the default logarithmic formula for calculations.
 For more information on using Sigmoid, jump to [this section](sigmoid.md).
+  - Calculations are done using mg/dL.
+      - To convert mg/dL▶︎mmol/L: divide by 18.
+      - To convert mmol/L▶︎mg/dL: multiply by 18
 :::

 ## Autosens
 Auto-sensitivity (Autosens) is the default algorithm.
 It reviews your last 8 hours and 24 hours of data every loop cycle (5 min) and determines whether you have been reacting more or less sensitively to insulin.
 It then makes temporary adjustments to your basal rates, blood sugar target, and ISF.

-For more information on how Autosens is calculated without Trio's dynamic settings enabled, see the [OpenAPS docs](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html)
+For more specific details on how Autosens is calculated without Trio's dynamic settings enabled, see the [OpenAPS docs](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html)

 ### Autosens Ratio